Request a free EU Authorised Representative Quotation Here

 Where can I find an authorised representative?

 There are many companies offering authorised representative services in the EU.
-For example, ProductIP offers a yearly service package from 2000 EUR.
-In addition, they also charge 225 EUR per hour if they need to act on behalf of a non-EU company – for example when communicating with market surveillance authorities.
+For example, ProductIP offered a yearly service package for 2000 EUR.
+In addition, they also charge 225 EUR per hour if they need to act on behalf of a non-EU company, for example, when communicating with market surveillance authorities.

 Here are some companies offering EU AR services: